 While I do love all the spices in my spice drawer, I tend to gravitate towards the spice blends.
 Because when I need to get dinner on the table quickly and want to add more depth and flavor to a dish, it’s just so much easier to reach for one spice jar rather than a bunch of them.

-This garam masala is just that.
-An aromatic blend of Indian-inspired spices that’s perfect for bringing cozy, fragrant flavor to all sorts of dishes.
+This garam masala recipe is just that.
+An aromatic blend of Indian-inspired spices that’s perfect for bringing cozy, fragrant flavor to all sorts of Indian dishes.

 Garam masala is typically made by toasting whole spices then blending them together.
 In an effort to make this recipe more approachable to the western home chef, where whole spices might not be as common, we’re making this easy garam masala with pre-ground spices.